LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/demo-shop/README.md

 - `POST /register` – create an account
 - `POST /login` – log in and begin a session
 - `POST /logout` – log out
+- `GET /session` – check whether the current browser session is logged in
 - `GET /products` – list products
 - `POST /cart` – add a product to the cart (requires `X-Reauth-Password` when `REAUTH_PER_REQUEST=true`)